All Episodes

 I appreciate that.

-I really did feel that Donald Trump was playing Robodope with Hillary.
+I really did feel that Donald Trump was playing robo-dope with Hillary.

-I thought he came out strong, and really he doesn't want to peak too early.
+And really, he doesn't want to peak too early.

-I started yelling at the TV saying, Come on, get her.
+I started yelling at the TV saying, come on, get her.

-And uh he wasn't taking it.
+And he wasn't taking it.

 Well, you know, it's interesting.

-Uh, but I do think the second half of what you said is true.
+I don't know that Trump was playing Ropa Dope, but I do think the second half of what you said is true.

 I do think now that what has transpired here is that Hillary and her supporters out there on the left are getting all cocky now.